The solution of the Loewy-Radwan conjecture: Structure of some special spaces

-\begin{proof} We only prove the lemma for the case $V_0(0)$, since the case $V_\infty(0)$ goes in a similar way.
-Recall that the space $V'$ is simultaneously similar to the space of matrices described in the lemma.
-Let $P$ be the invertible matrix that provides this similarity.
-The space $V'$ contains the SE $(n-1)\times(n-1)$ corner of a {{}regular} matrix of the form \eqref{eq:regular_example} to be denoted by $L$ such that
+\begin{proof} Recall that the space $W$ is simultaneously similar to the space of matrices described in the lemma.
+Let $P$ be an invertible matrix that provides this similarity.
+The space $W$ contains the lower-right $(n-1)\times(n-1)$ corner of a {{}regular} matrix of the form \eqref{eq:regular_example} such that